 17. The IHO Secretariat has continued to contribute directly to the UN Committee of Experts on Global Geospatial Information Management (UN-GGIM).
-At its 9th session in August 2019 the report on the Implementation and adoption of standards for the global geospatial information community (Agenda Item 10), was brought to the attention of the Committee by the Secretary-General IHO.
-He assured the Committee that many diverse and collaborative standards development and implementation activities carried out by the three standards development organizations ISO, OGC and IHO in the global geospatial information management community.
-The Group of the three Standard Developing Organizations agreed to continue the strong liaison on all levels to support the UN-GGIM process further.
+At its 10th session in August 2020 the report on the Implementation and adoption of standards for the global geospatial information community (Agenda Item 10), was brought to the attention of the Committee by the three Standard Developing Organizations ISO, OGC and IHO Group.
+This group being integral part of the global geospatial information management community agreed to continue the strong liaison on all levels to support the UN-GGIM process further.

-18. The Working Group on Marine Geospatial Information under the leadership of John Nyberg (USA), established by UN-GGIM 7 in 2017, reported to the Committee of Experts for the second time.
+18. The Working Group on Marine Geospatial Information under the leadership of John Nyberg (USA), established by UN-GGIM 7 in 2017, reported to the Committee of Experts for the third time.
 The Committee welcomed the report of the Working Group on Marine Geospatial Information, and noted its progress, including the initiation of a use-case exercise on data availability and interoperability.
 The Chair highlighted that the group has utilized the Integrated Geospatial Information Framework as mechanism for articulating and demonstrating national leadership in marine geospatial information and that its nine strategic pathways are the appropriate means towards implementing integrated marine geospatial information systems in a way that will deliver a vision for sustainable social, economic and environmental development.
 He insisted that marine geospatial information must be made available, accessible and discoverable for a multiplicity of purposes.
 The Committee invited the Working Group to consider the variety of marine data sources that may be available, and in this regard, consider capacity development activities to strengthen marine geospatial information capabilities in developing countries and Small island developing states.